Ludwig van Beethoven the Elder: Ancestry and birth

 He further writes that it is not certain "which Ludwig" actually settled in Bonn in 1733.
 The first biographer of the composer Beethoven "made no attempt to trace his genealogy beyond his grandfather Ludwig".

-The Ludwig van Beethoven from Mechelen, generally assumed to be Beethoven's grandfather, was the second son of master baker Michael van Beethoven (baptized February 15, 1684 in Mechelen, died June 28, 1749, in Bonn) and his wife Maria Louise Stuyckers (April 24, 1685, Mechelen – December 8, 1749, Bonn).
+The Ludwig van Beethoven from Mechelen, generally assumed to be Beethoven's grandfather, was the third son of master baker Michael van Beethoven (baptized 15 February 1684 in Mechelen, died 28 June 1749, in Bonn) and his wife Maria Louise Stuyckers (24 April 1685, Mechelen – 8 December 1749, Bonn).
 Michael van Beethoven, besides the bakery trade, participated also in the local real estate market and in the purchase and sale of antique furniture and paintings.

 Michael van Beethoven had three other children: